 - Put potatoes in a medium-sized pot and cover them with water.
 Bring to a low boil and cook for about ten minutes, until the potatoes are tender enough to easily pierce with a fork.
 Drain potatoes and set aside.

-- Add the cooked potatoes and non-dairy milk to the skillet with the onions and mash them together with a fork.
+- Add the cooked potatoes and non-dairy milk to the skillet with the onions and mash them together with a fork or potato masher.
 It's okay if there are some lumps in the potatoes.
 They don't need to be perfectly smooth.
 Add salt and pepper to taste.
 Turn off the heat and set the skillet to the side.

 - Now it's time to compile the quesadillas.
 Bring a second skillet to a medium heat.
 Put a tortilla in the skillet.
 Top with a Tablespoon of non-dairy cheese, spread a heaping quarter cup of the potato mixture across it, then a 1/4 cup of sauerkraut, and finally another Tablespoon of non-dairy cheese.
 Top it with a second tortilla.